Financial Aid and Scholarships

 If you plan on studying abroad for any period of time, you can calculate your estimated program costs as well as your estimated financial aid using the Cost Calculator.
 This step by step tool will use your information to estimate total out of pocket expenses or an estimated refund for current or future terms.
 Please see the following link to access the Cost Calculator and instructions: http://www.kent.edu/financialaid/EAcalculator

-For more information, contact Financial Aid Counselor Alana Thompson at firstname.lastname@example.org or (330) 672-3209.
+For more information, contact Financial Aid Counselor Jessica Russell at email@example.com or (330) 672-0514.
 Or visit the "Steps to Receive Financial Aid for Education Abroad Programs" page here: http://www.kent.edu/financialaid/education-abroad-financial-aid

-There are many opportunities to apply for study abroad scholarships.
-The listing provided is not a comprehensive list, so students are encouraged to search for additional scholarships.
+There are many opportunities to apply for education abroad scholarships.
+The listing provided is not a comprehensive list; so, students are encouraged to search for additional scholarships.
 It is important to start researching scholarships early, as many have early deadlines of up to a year in advance.

-Additionally, some study abroad programs include scholarships that help pay for things such as tuition or flights.
-These programs can found by going to the Program Search page and selecting ‘Yes’ in the parameter box that says Program Specific Scholarship.
+Additionally, some education abroad programs include scholarships that help pay for things such as tuition or flights.
+These programs can be found by going to the Program Search page and selecting ‘Yes’ in the parameter box that says Program Specific Scholarship.

 I have not applied for financial aid.
 What do I need to do?